jungparc/RDS/en/db-instance.md

 ### Availability Zone

-NHN Cloud has divided the entire system into several availability areas to prepare for failures caused by physical hardware problems.
-Storage systems, network switches, top surface and power supplies are all configured separately for each availability area.
-Disruption within one availability domain does not affect another, increasing the availability of service as a whole.
-You can further increase the availability of services if you deploy DB instances across multiple availability zones.
-Network communication is possible between DB instances created across multiple availability zones and no network usage costs are incurred.
+NHN Cloud has divided the entire system into several availability zones to prepare for failures caused by physical hardware problems.
+These availability zones are storage systems, network switches, top surfaces, and power supplies, which are all configured separately for each zone.
+Failure within one availability zone does not affect other availability zones, increasing the availability of the entire service.
+Deploying DB instances across multiple availability zones can further increase the service availability.
+Network communication is possible between DB instances that are scattered across multiple availability zones, and there is no network usage charge.

 > [Caution]
-You cannot change the availability zone of DB instance that you have already created.
+> You cannot change the availability zone of DB instance that you have already created.

 ### DB Engine